fb pixel

 GETTING HERE AND ACCESSIBILITY

 Maps of The University of Winnipeg campus, including accessibility and parking maps, can be found at https://www.uwinnipeg.ca/maps/.
 The Gallery is located on the main floor of Centennial Hall at 515 Portage Avenue.
 Accessible, street level visitor entrances with auto door openers and ramps are via Portage Avenue, Ellice Avenue and Spence Street.
 The gallery doors are equipped with auto-openers.
-There is a gender-neutral, accessible washroom less than 100 feet from the Gallery entrance.
+There is a gender-inclusive, accessible washroom less than 100 feet from the Gallery entrance.
 Our exhibitions and affiliated events are free to everyone.